PythonRSAS/pythonrsas.github.io/_posts/2018-10-01-3-mastering-directories.md

 # Grandparent and great grandparents

-Using the same logic of getting the parent, we can access the grandparent directory using <span class="coding">os.path.dirname</span>.
+Using the same logic of getting the parent, we can access the grandparent directory using <span class="coding">os.path.dirname</span> repeatedly.

+A better way to do this is <span class="coding">os.path.abspath(os.path.join(path,"../../.."))</span>.

+Note that <span class="coding">os.path.join(path, "../../..")</span> just glues the steps together.
+It does not know "../../.." is to go back 2 steps. <span class="coding">os.path.abspath</span> applies the step calculations.

 <div class="code-head"><span>code</span>parent.py</div>